Everything you need to know about brushing your baby or toddler's teeth

 The teething process usually lasts until your child is around 2 and a half years old, so be prepared to clean more and more teeth as they pop up!

 You brush your baby’s teeth exactly as you would your own, with their own toothbrush and toothpaste.

-Sit in front of a mirror, this way both you and your baby can see what you’re doing, they’ll feel more comfortable if they can see what’s going on.
+Sit in front of a mirror; this way, both you and your baby can see what you’re doing, and they’ll feel more comfortable if they can see what’s going on.

-Baby toothbrushes are smaller toothbrushes that have softer bristles, so they’re kind to your little one’s new teeth while still brushing away harmful plaque and bacteria.
+Baby toothbrushes are smaller and have softer bristles, meaning they’re kind to your baby’s new teeth while still brushing away harmful plaque and bacteria.

 A lot of baby toothbrushes have easy-grip handles, so your baby can easily grab the handle as they start to learn to brush for themselves.

 Just take a look at the toothbrush’s packaging for an age rating, which will tell you if it’s age appropriate for your baby.

 You should get your baby a toothpaste that’s appropriate for their age, rather than using your own toothpaste to clean their teeth.

 Baby toothpastes contain less fluoride than adult toothpastes, with the NHS recommending that you use a toothpaste with up to 1,000ppm of fluoride for babies, whereas adult toothpastes should contain 1,350–1,500ppm of fluoride.

 Using a baby toothpaste will help you to keep your child’s sensitive first teeth safe from tooth decay without using more fluoride than they need.